Catalina37/catalina.github.io/README.md

 # catalina.github.io
 Bioneer V5.0 Characterisation

-#Barcount:
+#Barcount: written by Stephan Kamrad.
-Python script for matching barcodes to genes
+Python script for matching barcodes to genes.

-#BarSeqTools:
+#BarSeqTools: written by StJohn Townsend.
 R package containing utility functions for barcode matching and visualisation

 #Bioneer V.50 characterisation: folder where all characterisation related files are found.